joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 You see that we initialized a session with three participants, all of which are bots.
 The bot URLs are provided in the `bot_urls` list.

-## Running botex bots on a session
+## Running botex Bots on a Session

 Once you have initialized a session, you can run the botex bots on it.
 Let's extend our code: